MicrosoftDocs/windows-dev-docs/hub/apps/develop/ui-input/display-ui-objects.md

 }
 ```

-## WinUI 3 with C++
+### WinUI 3 with C++

 The C++/WinRT code below expects that you've already used the pattern documented in [Retrieve a window handle (HWND)](/windows/apps/develop/ui-input/retrieve-hwnd#windows-ui-library-winui-3-by-using-c-1).
-Then, to *parent* the UI object that you want to display to a window, the code calls the interoperatability method [**IInitializeWithWindow::Initialize**](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize).
+Then, to set the owner window for the UI object that you want to display, the code calls the interoperatability method [**IInitializeWithWindow::Initialize**](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize).

 ```cppwinrt
 // pch.h